 Do not fear, for I am with you.
 Do not be afraid, for I am your God.
-I will strengthen and help you; I will uphold you with My righteous right hand.
+I will strengthen and help you; I will uphold you with My righteous right hand.—Isaiah 41:10

 Most of us would run from someone who admitted having voices in her head.
-But in reality, most of us do – just not the kind that tell us to crazy things.
-In fact, the voices in our heads tell us not to do crazy things – crazy things like turning our lives upside-down to follow a calling from God.
+But in reality, most of us do, just not to the kind that tell us to crazy things.
+In fact, the voices in our heads tell us not to do crazy things—crazy things like turning our lives upside-down to follow a calling from God.

 So many of the women in my life, me included, constantly battle the voices that tell us, “You’re not good enough.”
 Sometimes these voices belong to people who have belittled or doubted us.
 Sometimes they arise from our own insecurities or as a result of previous failures.
 Often they find their root in the heart of our accuser, who longs to see us fall short of our potential in Christ.